← All posts

 The product engineer era needs product truth

-As engineers take on more product ownership (and AI accelerates shipping), product decisions disappear into Slack and pull requests.
-A living behavior contract makes intent durable.
+As engineers take on more product ownership and AI accelerates shipping, product decisions vanish into Slack and PRs.
+Behavior specs hold the intent.

 product-behavior-contractproduct-developmentproduct-intelligence